pachyderm/docs/content/2.1.x/deploy-manage/deploy/google-cloud-platform.md

 ### Update your values.yaml
 Once your databases have been created, add the following fields to your Helm values:

-!!!
-Note
+{{% notice note %}}
 To identify a Cloud SQL instance, you can find the INSTANCE_NAME on the Overview page for your instance in the Google Cloud Console, or by running the following command:
 `gcloud sql instances describe INSTANCE_NAME`
 For example: myproject:myregion:myinstance.
+{{% /notice %}}

 You will need to retrieve the name of your Cloud SQL connection: